 19. Compensation Philosophy

 The Board believes that only cash and equity compensation should be provided to non-employee Directors and that at least fifty percent of a Director's total compensation should be provided in equity, e.g., stock options, stock grants or other awards of stock or stock units.
-Further, the Board believes that the different components of Director compensation should be disclosed in the Company's annual proxy statement.
-The Committee on Directors and Governance will periodically review the principles for director compensation.
+The Committee on Directors and Governance periodically reviews the principles for director compensation.

 20. Setting of Compensation

-The Committee on Directors and Governance will periodically review market data for Director compensation to ensure that the compensation is reasonable and competitive in relation to other similar companies.
-The Committee should recommend to the full Board whether any changes in the compensation package are desirable, with the full Board to discuss and approve any recommendations.
-The Committee will take into consideration that Directors' independence may be jeopardized if director compensation and perquisites, if any, exceed customary levels, if the Company makes substantial charitable contributions to organizations with which the Director is affiliated, or if the Company enters into consulting contracts with (or provides other indirect compensation to) a Director or an organization with which the Director is affiliated.
+The Committee on Directors and Governance periodically reviews market data for Director compensation to ensure that the compensation is reasonable and competitive in relation to other similar companies.
+The Committee recommends to the full Board any proposed changes in the compensation package and the full Board approves any changes.
+The Committee takes into consideration that Directors' independence may be jeopardized if Director compensation and perquisites, if any, exceed customary levels, if the Company makes substantial charitable contributions to organizations with which the Director is affiliated, or if the Company enters into a consulting contract with (or provides other indirect compensation to) a Director or an organization with which a Director is affiliated.

 21. Stock Ownership

 Each Director should hold stock valued at no less than five times the amount of the annual retainer paid to such Director within five years after he or she is first elected to the Teradata Board.
 Stock or stock units beneficially owned by the Director, for which beneficial ownership is not disclaimed, including stock or stock units held in a deferral account, should be taken into account.
-However, for this purpose, the Board does not believe it appropriate to consider stock options granted to Directors by the Company will not be taken into account.
+However, for this purpose, stock options granted to Directors by the Company will not be taken into account.

 22. New Director Orientation

-The Company will have an orientation process for new Directors that includes background material and meetings with senior management to familiarize the Directors with the Company's strategic and operating plans, key issues, corporate governance, Code of Conduct, and the senior management team.
-All other Directors are invited to attend any orientation program.
-In addition, new members to a Committee will be provided information relevant to the Committee and its roles and responsibilities.
+The Company has an orientation process for new Directors that includes background material and meetings with senior management to familiarize the Directors with the Company's strategic and operating plans, key issues, corporate governance, Code of Conduct, and the senior management team.
+In addition, new members to a Committee are provided information relevant to the Committee and its roles and responsibilities.